Parking Rules and Regulations

 3.1 General Terms and Conditions

 a.
-Permits are assigned for an annual, semester, monthly, weekly, and daily period to departments, employees, students, vendors, contractors, and/or visitors.
+Permits are assigned by Parking Services for a specified period of time for departments, employees, students, contractors, and visitors.

 b.
 Permit purchases can be made within the application timeframe online within your “Manage Parking Account” found in your MyBGSU account, or by contacting Parking Services